-The purpose of this workshop is to examine models and strategies for creating electronic games that are based in solid play mechanics.
-Students will experience the fundamentals of game design through the study of classic games, as well as design their own games and playtest/critique the games of others.
+Game Design Workshop examines models and strategies for creating electronic games that are based in solid play mechanics.
+Students will experience the fundamentals of game design through the study of classic games, design their own games, and playtest/critique the games of others.

 Recommended preparation: CTIN 190, CTIN 483